 Both the APR and a loan’s interest rate describe the cost of borrowing.

 - The interest rate is the percentage lenders charge on your outstanding loan balance, usually expressed on an annual basis.

-- APR includes not only annual interest charges but also other additional fees and costs required to get a loan.
+- APR includes not only annual interest charges but other additional fees and costs required to get a loan.
 As a result, it should provide a more accurate description of your total cost.

 How Interest Rates Work

 An interest rate is a number lenders apply to your loan balance.
 For example, if you borrow with a 5% interest rate, lenders charge $5 each year for every $100 you borrow.

 All other things being equal, a lower interest rate is best.
 Your interest rate (among other things) affects your monthly payment: The higher your rate, the more you pay each month.